AidanDeveloper/Ultimate-iPhone5-iOS6-Guide/README.md

 "Aww man, i wish i could watch youtube on my iPhone 5-"

-You can with TubeRepair by bag.xml, she made this majestic tweak!
+You now can with TubeRepair by bag.xml, she made this majestic tweak!

-Add bag.xml's repo `http://cydia.bag-xml.com/`
+Add bag.xml's repo: `http://cydia.bag-xml.com/`

-After you added the repo and installed the tweak put a link for an active instance in the settings, my personal favorite is `https://tuberepair.uptimetrackers.com/`
+After you added the repo and installed the tweak put a link for an active instance in the settings (in the settings app scroll down until you find `TubeRepair`, now click on it and paste/write a URL for an active instance), my personal favorite is `https://tuberepair.uptimetrackers.com/`

 I reccomend You to use Youtube 1.2.1 (you can install it from Veteris)